 Tincture: 2-4 dropperfuls fresh root tincture, divided in 3 doses a day.

-Wild Yam is rarely used alone, it is best combined with other supportive herbs depending on the fertility issue being treated.
-Wild Yam is part of Conceptions Tea blend sold in our Natural Fertility Shop.
+Wild Yam is rarely used alone, it is best combined with other supportive herbs, depending on the fertility issue being treated.
+Wild Yam is part of Reproductive Support Tea blend sold in our Natural Fertility Shop.